-The task of a university will be to bring academics and leaders of SMEs in the business, design, engineering and digital sectors together in a cluster in order to map and measure how they can support one another and to produce graduates who can possess innovative quality and thinking skills to become successful entrepreneurs.
-But universities in Bangladesh are unfortunately falling behind the best in the world, both in terms of human capital and in terms of physical infrastructure and also, in terms of teaching and learning and applied research.
-Universities are now integrating two goals: the goal of transmitting knowledge with that of emphasising the development of the individual student.
-Consequently, universities in many countries have shifted their teaching approach from 'convergent' to a 'divergent' one (Miriam Bar-Yam, et. al. 2002).
-This 'convergent' approach directs toward the teaching of a specified subject matter, whereas the 'divergent' approach focuses on open-ended self-directed learning.
-The first approach is wellstructured.
-As it is teacher-centred, the students in a class become passive recipients of knowledge transmitted to them and learning achievements are measured by some standardised tests.
+business, design, engineering and digital sectors together in a cluster in order to map and measure how they can support one another and to produce graduates who can possess innovative quality and thinking skills to become successful entrepreneurs.
+But universities in Bangladesh are unfortunately falling behind the best in the world, in terms of human capital, physical infrastructure and also in terms of teaching and learning and whereas the "divergent" approach focuses on open-ended self-directed learning.
+The first approach is well-structured.
+As it is teachercentred, the students in a class become passive recipients of knowledge transmitted to them and learning achievements are measured by some standardised tests.
 On the other hand, the second approach is flexible and student-centred.
 Students are active participants in the learning process, and learning achievements are assessed by a variety of evaluation tools different from those used in the first approach.
 The curriculum for an undergraduate programme is influenced by the social, physical, economic and cultural environment.
 Consequently, its development process will also change with the change of any such setting or settings.
-As the creation of jobs by entrepreneurs and SMEs is one of the most important priorities of our Society now, society expects that our graduates can speak and write effectively, have high-quality interpersonal (teamwork) and creative thinking skills; have innovative quality and some understanding of the rest of the world.
+As the creation of jobs by entrepreneurs and SMEs is one of the most important priorities of our society now, society expects that our graduates can speak and write effectively, have high-quality interpersonal (teamwork) and creative thinking skills, be innovative and possess some understanding of the rest of the world.
 These are the qualities which are required to become successful entrepreneurs.
-Universities must have paid greater attention to the quality of the education they provide to students and redesigning curricula to meet the present society's expectation.
-Universities need to constantly rethink their goals and priorities, their curricula; and also to know the way learning takes place.
-At the same time, researchers should understand the needs of society and direct their research towards the topics that will serve society.

-Finally, it is extremely important that the government must recognise universities as national assets and a window to the country which can make a significant contribution to the development of the nation.
-The government also needs to frame national quality policy, ease access to finance possess and provide adequate support system; and to set up flexible mechanisms to promote research collaboration between universities and SMEs.

-The writer is the Vice Chancellor, East West University.
-Email:vc@ewubd.edu
+Universities must pay greater attention to the quality of the education they provide to students and in redesigning curricula to meet the present expectations.
+Universities need to constantly rethink their goals and priorities, and also to understand how learning takes place.
+At the same time, researchers should understand the needs of the society and direct their research towards topics that will serve society.
+Finally, it is extremely important that the government recognises universities as national assets that can have a significant contribution to the development of the nation.
+The government also needs to frame a national quality policy, ease access to finance, provide an adequate support system, and to set up flexible mechanisms to promote research collaboration between universities and SMEs.
+M. M. Shahidul Hassan is Vice Chancellor, East West University.
+Email: vc@ewubd.edu.